At $36 trillion and rising, the national debt threatens America’s economic future. Here are the top 10 reasons why the national debt matters.

 - A solid fiscal foundation leads to economic growth.
 A solid fiscal outlook provides a foundation for a growing, thriving economy.
 Putting the nation on a sustainable fiscal path creates a positive environment for growth, opportunity, and prosperity.
 With a strong fiscal foundation, the United States will have increased access to capital, more resources for private and public investments, improved consumer and business confidence, and a stronger safety net.

 - The sooner we act, the easier the path.
 It makes sense to get started soon.
 According to CBO, addressing high and rising debt sooner rather than later means that smaller policy changes would be required to achieve long-term objectives.
 The benefits of reducing deficits sooner include a smaller accumulated debt and therefore less risk to long-term economic growth and stability.
-Like any debt problem, the sooner you start to address it, the easier it is to solve.
+Like any problem, the sooner you start to address it, the easier it is to solve.

 Photo by Derek White/Getty Images for the Peter G. Peterson Foundation